spyder-ide/spyder-api-docs/docs/plugin_development.rst

 * ``container.py``.
   It is only used for ``SpyderPluginV2`` plugins.
-  This file contains an instance of ``PluginMainContainer`` which contains a reference to all graphical elements (or widgets) that the plugin will add to the interface.
+  This file contains an instance of ``PluginMainContainer``, which contains a reference to all graphical elements (or widgets) that the plugin will add to the interface.
   This is necessary because Qt requires widgets to be children of other widgets before using them (otherwise they appear as floating windows).
   Since ``SpyderPluginV2`` is not a widget, we need a data structure (i.e. the container) that is a widget for it.

 * ``widgets.py``.
   Contains the graphical components of our plugin.
   If the plugin is of type ``SpyderPluginV2`` and it does not have widgets, then it is not needed.
-  If the plugin is of type ``SpyderDockablePlugin``, we can  place here the instance of ``PluginMainWidget`` needed for it.
+  If the plugin is of type ``SpyderDockablePlugin``, this is where we can place the instance of ``PluginMainWidget`` that is needed for it.

 * ``confpage.py``.
   It includes the specific configuration page that will be displayed in ``Preferences``, so that the user can adjust the options of our plugin.